icarot/NSE_scripts/README.md

 **jenkins-info.nse**: Verify info exposed by default in the Jenkins service.

+**docker-api-exposed.nse**: Verify if a Docker API is running on a host, also list all containers activated.

 These two scripts became one in the "http-security-headers.nse", link in the project: https://nmap.org/nsedoc/scripts/http-security-headers.html